philgentric/klik/README.md

 Klik never deletes a file without asking you for confirmation.
 In Klik, "delete" actually means moving the file into the "klik_trash" folder.
-You can visit the "klik_trash" folder and recover any "deleted" file or folder.
+There are 2 ways to recover a deleted file or folder: (1) use the undo menu item (2) visit the "klik_trash" folder.
 Only clearing the "klik_trash" folder is final, and you will be asked for confirmation.
 If you move a file into a folder where there is already a file with the same name, it is renamed with a postfix "\_xxx".
 When you have duplicates and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the klik_trash folder.

 # Numerous formats supported

-Klik supports all major image & video file formats, as well a PDF.
+Klik supports all major image & video file formats, as well a PDF (for icons only).

 Klik browser window display icons for still images, animated gifs are displayed animated, PDF documents are displayed as a icon-size image of the first page, movies are displayed as a few second of animated gif (this feature requires to have ffmpeg installed).

 Klik image windows supports jpeg, png, gif, animated gif, bmp, wbmp.

+Klik hides inside a (minimal) audio player with play lists!-)

+Klik relies on your default system applications for:
+- video play
+- image edition
+- in general opening any file that is not an image or a sound, or not in a supported format

 # Windows